 The big difference that I can see when I look at the chart is that having a trailer towing package installed on your vehicle (53R) gave you that higher 7,500 lb. rating, which I go into a little more detail about later in this article, including what equipment that package came with to give you that higher trailer weight rating.

 The 2011-2009 models shared the same two engine options, which were the 2.3 L and 4.0 L engines, the 2.3 L engine being a 4-cylinder option, while the 4.0 L engine was a 6 cylinder option and had a much higher maximum trailer weight rating, in general.
-The towing capacity for the 2011-2009 models ranged from 1,320-6,000 pounds, which is a massive gap!
+The towing capacity for the 2011, 2010 and 2009 Ford Ranger ranged from 1,320-6,000 pounds, which is a massive gap!

 If we look at the chart below, we can see that the 2.3 liter engines had a substantially lower rating than models equipped with the 4.0 liter engines.
 The 2.3 L engines had a range that started at 1,320 lbs. and went all the way up to 2,200 lbs.
 But the 4.0 L engines were capable of pulling a minimum of 3,080 pounds, all the way up to 6,000 lbs.